FbW43-2/bdl02_dominikreydt_git_cheatsheet/README.md

-# :shit: Git commands cheatsheet: the most useful git commands
+# Git commands cheatsheet: the most useful git commands

 ## 1. How to navigate with the Ubuntu terminal to your git repository folder